vamseeachanta/energy/tools/plantuml.md

 ---

-# Display plantuml diagram inline
+# Display plantuml diagram inline in VS Code
 Prerequisites:
 - Install plantuml
   - Set the following in vs code user (or workspace based on preference) settings